Office of Residence Life

 100 College Drive

 Guests are welcomed on campus and in the residence halls and are required to abide by all College rules and policies.
 It is the responsibility of each resident student to familiarize her guests with all College policies and expectations of behavior.
 Resident students are directly responsible for the behavior of their guests and share responsibility for ensuring the safety of the residence halls.
 Guests must carry valid photo identification at all times and provide it immediately upon request from any College official.
 The visitation policy and guidelines can be viewed in full in the Student Handbook.

 Residents are permitted to have guests over the age of 12 stay overnight in the residence halls.
+Residents must register all guests and non-resident Cedar Crest College students using the online guest registration system.
+An overnight visit is defined as anytime between 11 p.m. and 8 a.m., and is counted by nights and not the number of guests.
 Overnight visits are limited to two consecutive nights at a time, and eight nights total each month.
-Residents must register non-Cedar Crest College guests (or Cedar Crest College commuters visiting between the hours of 11 p.m. and 8 a.m.) using the online guest registration system.
-In the event that the online system is not available, paper copies will be available from your Resident Advisor or Hall Director.
-Guests may not be in the hall if their hostesses are not in the hall.
+In the event that the online system is not available, the resident should email the hall director.
+Guests may not be in the hall if the student is not in the hall.

 Residents must uphold the tenets of the honor code at all time, which includes ensuring that guests are not living in the hall or causing an undue burden to the community.
 An undue burden to the community can be defined as, but is not limited to, the following: a pattern of guest visitation that involves a guest’s presence for four or more days per week for more than one time in a semester; interference with the academic mission of the College; and/or regular use of shared hall facilities, i.e. bathroom, kitchen, lounges and laundry room.